Event Information

 9. Dune driving / parking – IS NOT ALLOWED

-10. K'Gari Fraser Island is a heritage listed National Park – Fires only allowed where permitted
+10. K'gari is a heritage listed National Park – Fires only allowed where permitted

 Do not make food available or feed the wildlife, FINES APPLY.
 Store all food and waste securely in vehicles.